-1.1.3 Name and contact details of the external auditor
+1.2.3 Name and contact details of the external auditor

-The Company's external auditors for the financial year ended 31 December 2022 are PricewaterhouseCoopers with registered address 78 Mill Street, Zone 5, Central Business District, Qormi CBD 5090, Malta
+The Company's external auditors for the financial year ended 31 December 2023 are PricewaterhouseCoopers with registered address 78 Mill Street, Zone 5, Central Business District, Qormi CBD 5090, Malta.

-1.1.4 Material lines of business and material geographical areas where the company carries out business
+1.2.4 Material lines of business and material geographical areas where the company carries out business

 IVALIFE is authorised to carry on long-term business of insurance under the Insurance Business Act (Chapter 403 of the Laws of Malta) in respect of commitments where Malta is the country of commitment.
-The Company provides a range of products both on individual and group basis, including level and decreasing term insurance policies and regular and single premium withprofits policies.
+The Company provides a range of products both on individual and group basis, including level and decreasing term insurance policies, unit linked pension plans and regular and single premium with-profits policies.

-1.1.5 Underwriting Performance
+1.2.5 Underwriting Performance